Jacksonville Property Division Lawyer

 It is important to protect your property and make sure you receive the assets you deserve.
 Whether you have few marital possessions or you are facing a high net worth divorce, it is important to make sure that your assets are protected.

-At Charles E. Willmott, P.A., as a board-certified Jacksonville divorce attorney, I can help you sort through these property issues if you are going through a divorce or preparing a prenuptial agreement.
+At Charles E. Willmott, P.A., I can help you sort through these property issues if you are going through a divorce or preparing a prenuptial agreement.
 I can help you distinguish between marital and non-marital property, as well as assets that are protected by a prenuptial agreement.